-6. Comprehensive Income (Loss)
+5. Comprehensive Income (Loss)

-Comprehensive income (loss), which is reported in the accompanying consolidated statements of (deficit) equity, consists of net income and other gains and losses affecting equity that, under U.S. GAAP, are excluded from net income.
-For the Company, the components of other comprehensive income (loss) primarily consist of foreign currency translation gains and losses, minimum pension liabilities, and deferred gains and losses on financial instruments designated as hedges under ASC 815, which include foreign exchange contracts.
-The following summary sets forth the changes in the components of accumulated other comprehensive loss, net of related tax benefit of approximately \$7 million:
+Comprehensive income (loss), which is reported in the accompanying consolidated statements of equity (deficit), consists of net income and other gains and losses affecting equity that, under U.S. GAAP, are excluded from net income.
+For the Company, the components of other comprehensive income (loss) primarily consist of foreign currency translation gains and losses, minimum pension liabilities, and deferred gains and losses on financial instruments designated as hedges under ASC 815, Derivatives and Hedging, which include foreign exchange contracts.
+The following summary sets forth the changes in the components of accumulated other comprehensive loss, net of related tax expense of approximately \$4 million: